simply-alliv/tic-tac-toe-client/README.md

-# Tic Tac Toe in React JS
+# Tic Tac Toe Client
-- This repo contais the code for tic tac toe game in react js.
+This repo contais the code for a real-time tic-tac-toe web client, built using React.

-- You will find a repo for back end here : https://github.com/myvsparth/tic-tac-toe-server
+You will find a repo for back end here : https://github.com/simply-alliv/tic-tac-toe-client

 ## Output: